moffzilla/ansible-docker/README.md

   Python 2.7.12+

   Amazon Web Services Library boto Version: 2.48.0

    You’ll need this Python module installed on your control machine.
 Boto can be installed from your OS distribution or python’s “pip install boto”.

-  AWS AIM Credentials with enough rigths for launching VMS
+  AWS AIM Credentials with enough rigths for launching VMS and of course, if you reference a resource in AWS, such as a Security Group, make sure that the SG exists and it is properly configured, etc.

 Make sure you do: